Code-Institute-Submissions/aliclarke206-datingdogs_OctResub/README.md

 Manual testing was carried out to ensure the site carries out the intentions of the user stories.

 ##### Nav bar
 * Displays navigation elements according to user.
-If session isn’t a user it won’t display profile, add dog or logout element.
+If session isn’t a user it won’t display profile, add dog, logout element, or dog blog.
 The appropriate login or register elements appear.
 * Responsive to drop down menu on smaller screens.
 * Use can sort by breed type age, breed or location.
+* Search bar filtrs through locations names and key words that might be in the descriptions.

 ##### Footer
-* Social links animation works on hover (on local host -- bug- all static files didnt upload to heroku).
+* Social links animation works on hover.
 * Social links open to seperate tab.
+* Quick links section naviagtes users to how it works page, contact page and if the user is logged in, to the Dog Blog.

 ##### Search bar
 * Filters through description, breed and location.
 * Reset button brings user back to home page if clicked.

-##### Page Wall
+##### All Dogs Wall
-* Displays dog reviews created by all users.
+* Displays image of dog and snippet of relevant information.
 * Delete and edit buttons appear for those dogs which were created by the user.
 * Clicking on specific dog brings the user to indiviual detail page.
 * The sorting bar correctly orders the dogs by age, location, breed and name.